5 of the best Seiko Solar Chronograph Watches

 This watch incorporates the same solar movement we saw previously, meaning you’ll have 60 hours of power reserve to keep you going!
 Where this model does differ specs wise is in the crystal, with just a mineral addition here rather than hardlex.
 But, good news for those who like a casual swim, you’ll still get 100m of water resistance as standard.

 This is another fantastic watch from Seiko and with that blue dial and red accent face design it’s a great model for wearing casually day-to-day.
-That lower spec crystal and less precise chronograph mean you’ll be able to pick this piece up for a slightly cheaper price, at just $175.
+That lower spec crystal and less precise chronograph mean you’ll be able to pick this piece up for a slightly cheaper price.
 That low price again shows the value of Seiko and provides another great solar chronograph for those on a budget.

 Best For Formal Wear: Seiko Men’s SSC139 Excelsior Gunmetal